 The majority of the lilacs are planted along the edge of Bussey Hill Road, which has a mild incline and is fully paved and wheelchair accessible.
 Beech Path is composed of gravel and is not wheelchair accessible; it is also moderately steep and uneven.
 Portions of the lilac collection grow on the steep, grassy slopes of Bussey Hill.

-A brochure about the lilac collection, including information on plant care and a list of the best cultivars for home gardens, is available in the Visitor Center.
-In May, look for self-guided tour signs in the landscape, or download a tour brochure [pdf] to bring when you visit.
+A tour brochure [pdf] about the lilac collection, including information on plant care and a list of the best cultivars for home gardens, is available in the Visitor Center.
+In May, look for self-guided tour signs in the landscape.

 How long should I explore?